Iranian opposition: United States

 In 2019, the U.S. House of Representatives introduced H.R.
 374 in support of the Iranian people's desire for a democratic, secular, and non-nuclear Iran while "condemning Iranian state-sponsored terrorism".
 It offers support for a 10-point plan proposed by leader of National Council of Resistance of Iran Maryam Rajavi, which includes universal suffrage, market economy and a non-nuclear Iran.
 The resolution also called for the prevention of "malign activities of the Iranian regime's diplomatic missions" and that the U.S. "stands with the people of Iran who are continuing to hold legitimate and peaceful protests" against the Iranian government.
 The bill was introduced by Rep. Tom McClintock and received bipartisan support from 221 House members.
 According to McClintock, "There is a reason why a strong bipartisan majority in the United States House of Representatives has come together to co-sponsor this resolution condemning Iran's terrorist acts, it's because the world is watching the struggle for freedom in Iran, and it is cheering for your cause".
 He also mentioned that Iranian citizens have "taken to the streets and the airwaves" to protest against Ayatollah Ali Khamenei's regime, which he said has "lost any claim to legitimacy."

 In 2023, McClintock introduced H.R.
 100 to expressed continued support for the democracy movement in Iran since the Mahsa Amini protests.
 The bill received support from 222 House members, including 147 Republicans and 75 Democrats.
-The resolution "stands with the people of Iran who are legitimately defending their rights for freedom against repression, and condemns the brutal killing of Iranian protesters by the Iranian regime" and "recognizes the rights of the Iranian people and their struggle to establish a democratic, secular, and nonnuclear Republic of Iran".
+The resolution "stands with the people of Iran who are legitimately defending their rights for freedom against repression, and condemns the brutal killing of Iranian protesters by the Iranian regime" and "recognises the rights of the Iranian people and their struggle to establish a democratic, secular, and non-nuclear Republic of Iran".

-An article from Bloomberg in January 2020 revealed that then-Secretary of State Mike Pompeo ordered American diplomats to limit contact with several Iranian opposition groups to not jeopardize relations with the Iranian government.
-These groups included Iran Transition Council, Arab Struggle Movement for the Liberation of Ahwaz, South Azerbaijan National Liberation Movement, Komala Party of Iranian Kurdistan, Democratic Party of Iranian Kurdistan, and the People's Mojahedin Organization of Iran.
+An article from Bloomberg in January 2020 revealed that then-Secretary of State Mike Pompeo ordered American diplomats to limit contact with several Iranian opposition groups to not jeopardise relations with the Iranian government.
+These groups included Iran Transition Council, Arab Struggle Movement for the Liberation of Ahwaz, South Azerbaijan National Liberation Movement, Komala Party of Iranian Kurdistan, Democratic Party of Iranian Kurdistan, and the People's Mojahedin Organisation of Iran.

 Europe

-Activist Masih Alinejad has criticized the German government for actively silencing exiled Iranian dissidents, mentioning the past Mykonos restaurant assassinations.
+Activist Masih Alinejad has criticised the German government for actively silencing exiled Iranian dissidents, mentioning the past Mykonos restaurant assassinations.
 In 2023, the European Parliament awarded the Sakharov Prize to the Woman, Life, Freedom movement, and imprisoned anti-regime journalist Narges Mohammadi was awarded the Nobel Peace Prize.
 The Ministry of Foreign Affairs of Iran condemned the decision.